Hackettstown, New Jersey: Education

 Students from the town and from all of Warren County are eligible to attend Ridge and Valley Charter School in Frelinghuysen Township (for grades K–8) or Warren County Technical School in Washington borough (for 9–12), with special education services provided by local districts supplemented throughout the county by the Warren County Special Services School District in Oxford Township (for Pre-K–12).

-Centenary University, a private college affiliated with the United Methodist Church, was founded in 1867 and received approval in 1995 to grant master's degrees.
+Centenary University, a private university affiliated with the United Methodist Church, was founded in 1867 as a preparatory school and evolved into a junior college and later a four-year undergraduate college.
+In 2017 the college was granted University status by the Middle States Commission on Higher Education.
+Centenary University is the only four-year post-secondary institution in Warren County.